PratyushM99/OPAMP/README.md

-# Matlab
+# OP-AMP
-This space is dedicated to housing a collection of MATLAB codes covering various projects and tasks.
-Explore a range of topics, from mathematical computations to signal processing and beyond.
-Feel free to browse, contribute, or find inspiration for your MATLAB endeavors.
+Welcome to the 'OP-AMP' repository!
+Here, you'll find a compilation of circuits developed using operational amplifiers (op-amps).
+Explore a variety of designs ranging from basic amplifier configurations to more complex applications such as filters, oscillators, and instrumentation circuits.
+Join us in the world of analog electronics and discover the versatile capabilities of op-amps.
+Contributions and feedback are always appreciated!